System Design Space

 Data Pipeline / ETL / ELT Architecture

-Pipeline design: orchestration, recovery and data quality.
+Data-pipeline design: orchestration, recovery, and data quality.

 Open chapter

-What is important to engineers
+What matters to engineers

 Primary source